in

 Welcome to our baseboard styles ultimate guide including a variety of types to use for your interior designs.

-Contemporary design with white baseboards What is baseboard?
-Baseboard is a large category with a lot of names; skirting board, skirting, mop-board, floor molding, base molding, all of these names meaning the same thing, the material on the bottom of the wall connecting to the floor.
+What is baseboard?
+Baseboard is a large category with many names; skirting board, skirting, mop-board, floor molding, base molding; all of these names mean the same thing: the material on the bottom of the wall connecting to the floor.

 This will contain any leaks, hide any imperfections, avoid scratching things up, and avoid getting things stuck in the cracks and crevices that the two materials butting up against each other create.